Sounak-git97/Lead_Score_Case_Study/README.md

 ## Steps Followed:-

-1.Importing the required libraries and the dataset.\n 2.Inspecting the DataFrame.
+1.Importing the required libraries and the dataset./n 2.Inspecting the DataFrame.
 3.Checking for missing values.
 4.Analyzing coloumns individually and handling missing values.